virtual-cardboard/derealizer-class-generator/README.md

 # derealizer-class-generator

 ---
-A website for generating Serializable java classes, which will eventually be deployed to https://virtual-cardboard.github.io/derealizer-class-generator
+A website for generating Serializable java classes.

-This project was built as a prettier alternative to derealizer's serialization format enums.

-Built with Vue.
+You can visit it here: https://derealizer-class-generator.netlify.app

 ## Project setup
 ```